Taxation & International Structures

 The extent of the refund depends on the nature and source of profits.
 The law provides for 4 types of refunds depending on the nature of the profits:

-- 6/7thsrefund – refund of 30% of 35% tax producing a tax liability of 5% typically due on trading profits
+- 6/7thsrefund – refund of 30% of 35% tax producing a tax liability of 5% typically due to trading profits

 - 5/7ths refund – refund of 25% due in respect of passive interest & royalties